mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - LearningStandardid (99.E5.1)

 3. District Courses to associate with College courses
-    - Create additional District courses to be associated with college course levels D and A
+    - Reference data for District Courses 4 & 5 (levels D and A) for the next section (and CourseCourseAssociation records in Scenario step 9).

 4. Create **College** Courses
     - 1 with Course Level Type = D
     - 1 with Course Level Type = A